Skip to content

 Lightweight

-Skips clarification and research.
-Starts directly with planning.
+Runs triage, then skips clarification and research.
+Starts planning with the triage assessment already available.
 Use this when you already understand the scope and the codebase -- you just need a plan, execution, and validation.
+Triage still informs the Plan stage (conditional approach analysis, parallel architects).

 Examples: